 Aboriginal Court Worker Program

-The objectives of the Aboriginal Court work Program are to:
+The objectives of the Indigenous Courtwork Program are to:

-- Assist those involved in the administration of the criminal justice system become aware and appreciate the values, customs, languages and socio-economic conditions of Aboriginal people; and
+- Assist those involved in the administration of the criminal justice system become aware and appreciate the values, customs, languages and socio-economic conditions of Indigenous people; and

-- Respond to problems and special needs caused by communication barriers between Aboriginal people and those who are involved in the administration of the criminal justice system.
+- Respond to problems and special needs caused by communication barriers between Indigenous people and those who are involved in the administration of the criminal justice system.

-Provincial and Territorial governments are eligible to receive federal financial support for Aboriginal Court work Program services.
+Provincial and Territorial governments are eligible to receive federal financial support for Indigenous Court work Program services.